 NGC 7354 is a magnitude 12.9 planetary nebula in Cepheus that is often overlooked.
 It is located about 4200 light-years away.
 NGC 7354 is 23 arc-seconds in diameter.
 The central star is a dim magnitude 16.2.
 This object appears in an 8-inch amateur telescope as a diffuse ball with little or no discrenable surface detail, and as a round smoke ring with a small hole when viewed with a modest-size amateur telescope.
 In an 18-inch telescope, some darkening in the center can be detected, and the disk appears knotty.
 In a 25-inch telescope, the central star may be glimpsed.
 Nevertheless, this planetary nebula is relatively bright and holds up to magnification very well.
 It is obviously non-stellar under high magnification even in a small amateur telescope.

 This is an RGB composite CCD image taken with an SBIG STL-11000M.
-The image was taken from Mount Lemmon, using a 24-inch RCOS telescope that is operated by Adam Block.
+The image was taken from Mount Lemmon, using a 24-inch RCOS telescope that was operated by Adam Block.
 The image was taken during a CCD Processing Workshop led by Adam, in which he taught advanced image processing techniques.
 Adam Block is a very effective teacher, and I used the image processing methods that Adam taught during the CCD Processing Workshop to process this image.
-Adam Block is also conducting a nightly observing program at the Mount Lemmon SkyCenter run by the University of Arizona that is open to the public.
+Adam Block also conducted nightly observing programs at the Mount Lemmon SkyCenter run by the University of Arizona.
 I highly recommend the University of Arizona public outreach programs at the Mount Lemmon SkyCenter.
-You can view and understand the night sky with an expert astronomer to guide you on an adventure under the stars.
-The RCOS 24-inch telescope that I used to take this image is dedicated to that program, and some of their astronomy camps also include opportunities to observe with the 61-inch Kuiper Telescope.

 RA: 22h 40m 20s Dec: +61d 17' 10" (J2000)